Defect tolerance: fundamental limits and examples: Problem setup and main results

 \subsection{Defect-tolerance model}

-This paper focuses on bipartite graph designs.
-The left-side nodes of the bipartite graph are called the primary nodes.
+This paper focuses on bipartite graph designs.\footnote{The word choice of ``design'' is not intended to relate to the notion of combinatorial (Steiner) designs or any other established mathematical definitions.} The left-side nodes of the bipartite graph are called the primary nodes.
 These are denoted by circles and there are $k$ of these in the bipartite graph.
-The right-side nodes are the redundant nodes (or secondary nodes).
+The right-side nodes are the redundant nodes.
 These are denoted by squares and there are $m$ of these in the bipartite graph.

 Let $\matx$ be a finite alphabet where $ q =|\matx|$.